TheDjgamerProductions/Robotics2022/Assessments/Assessment_2_Smart_Device_House/Logic.md

 - - -

 # Void LEDController
-This function is used to controll the LEDs when the system is in a disarmed state
+This function is used to control the LEDs when the system is in a disarmed state.

+If the user uses bluetooth or the line reader reads true it turns the LED on
 ```mermaid
   flowchart TD
     terminalStart([Void LEDController])